4 Becoming Tidyversant

 The eight packages that make up the tidyverse are:

 This is the package that started it all.
 The “gg” stands for the grammar of graphics and ggplot2 offers an entire grammar for creating beautiful plots.
-This package has been so popular that it has completely eclipsed the “base” R plots people used to make.
+This package is so popular that it has completely eclipsed the “base” R plots people used to make.
 As someone who used to struggle through making base R plots, I am here to tell you that is a great thing.
-Because this is such a big part of what we do, I have devoted Chapter 5 to a discussion of the tidyverse.
+Because this is such a big part of what we do, I have devoted Chapter 5 to a discussion of making plots with ggplot2.

 This is the workhouse package of the tidyverse and includes a variety of functions designed to manipulate data, all with handy verbs for names.
-You recode variables by mutate.
-You create subsets of data by filter.
-You pick variables in your dataset to keep by select.
+You mutate to recode variables.
+You filter to create subsets of data.
+You select to pick variables in your dataset.
+And so on.
 Most of your basic data manipulations functions will live in dplyr.

 Wondering what the whole “tidy” thing is about?
 It usually refers to the concept of “tidy data” where each row is an observation and each column is a variable.
 Unfortunately, data doesn’t always come in this tidy form.
 The tidyr package has functions that allow you to turn messy data into tidy data.
-Most important for our purposes, the tidyr package has functions that allow us to reshape data from wide to long formats and vice versa.
+Most important for our purposes, the tidyr package has functions that allow us to reshape data from wide to long formats and vice versa, as we will cover in Chapter 10.

 The readr package is all about getting data into R in the first place.
 Base R has some functions for reading in data, but the readr functions are generally improvements on these functions.
-They allow you to read in a wide variety of data formats faster and with less errors.
+They allow you to read in a wide variety of data formats faster and with less errors, as we will learn in Chapter 7.

-This package is designed to replace iteration tools like for-loops and the lapply command from base R with faster more flexible functions.
+This package is designed to replace iteration tools like for-loops and the lapply command from base R with faster and more flexible functions.
 It is probably the most “advanced” package in the tidyverse.
-We will cover some of its functionality when we talk about programming at the end of the book.
+We will cover some of its functionality when we discuss programming in Chapter 13.

 Implicitly, you will use this package more than any other.
 The tibble is an extension to the basic data.frame object.
 It has all the functionality we expect from the data.frame plus a lot more.
 Generally, we will try to work with tibbles rather than data.frames whenever we can.

 This package is designed for dealing with character strings.
-You might for example want to check for a certain pattern in character strings.
+You might for example want to check for a certain pattern in a string.
 The stringr package has you covered.
 We won’t cover it in detail here.

 Not actually about cats.
 This package has a variety of functions to make it easier to work with categorical data in the form of factor variables.